QuantEcon/python-lecture-sandpit.myst/lectures/prob_matrix.md

 +++

-## Examples of univariate random variable
+## Means and Variances

 +++

-We will show how to compute the mean and variance in univariate random variables.
-For a discrete random variable, its mean and variance are given by
+The  mean and variance of a discrete random variable $X$  are

 $$
 \begin{aligned}